ericavonb/curtains/README.md

 To have the Curtains effect on your webpage:

-- Enclose each part that you want to be an individual page in a div with class "page".
+- Enclose each part that you want to be an individual curtain in a div with class "curtain".

-- Enclose all of these pages that will have the effect in a div with class "pages".
+- Enclose all of these curtains that will have the effect in a div with class "curtains".

 - Include the javascript file [curtains_0_1.js](https://github.com/ericavonb/curtains/blob/master/curtain/curtains_0_1.js) in the body or in the head when the document loads.